KevZ3742/Strinova-Playbook/README.md

 # Strinova Playbook

 todo:
--redo img so that they are drawn on canvas
+- redo img so that they are drawn on canvas
--erase tool
+- erase tool
--delete
+- delete
--sequences
+- sequences